samikeijonen/uuups-docs/folder-structure.md

 1. Add `functions-example` in the array.
 1. Note that there is no need for `.php` in the end.

+### Autoloading classes

+Inside `app` folder there are couple of sub-folders which holds PHP classes.
+This classes are autoloaded using [PSR-4 autoloader](https://www.php-fig.org/psr/psr-4/).

+The sub-folders follow namespacing and class-naming rules.

+* Each sub-namespace gets its own folder (case-sensitive).
+	* For example folder called `Providers`.
+	* In there we use namespace `Uuups\Providers`.
+* Each class gets its own file (case-sensitive).
+	* For example `Providers/AppServiceProvider.php`.
+	* In there class name is `AppServiceProvider`.

+Read Justin's tutorial about [PHP namespaces and autoloading](http://justintadlock.com/archives/2018/12/14/php-namespaces-for-wordpress-developers).

 ## /dist

 The `/dist` folder is for holding our compiled assets for distribution. **These files should not be edited directly**.
 The sub-folders are organized on par with the sub-folders in `/resources`.